Student Advice

 How long is an MBA?

-This postgraduate course typically takes one year to complete if studied full-time and two years part-time, although this is dependent on the degree course and the institution, although a part time MBA will take longer.
+This postgraduate course typically takes one year to complete if studied full-time and two years part-time.
+The length can vary depending on where you are studying and how — for example, online courses will take longer than those completed in person.

 As a postgraduate course, this means that an MBA can only be undertaken upon the completion of an undergraduate degree.
 An MBA takes roughly the same time it takes to complete a Certificate of Higher Education.